 The WSJ also provides a nifty chart outlining the five states with digital estate laws (Connecticut, Idaho, Indiana, Oklahoma, Rhode Island,) and the 12 states with proposed legislation (Maryland, Michigan, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Oregon, Pennsylvania, Virginia).

-What do you want to happen to all your online accounts when you’re gone?
+Ask yourself: What do you want to happen to all your online accounts when you’re gone?
+Check out our Digital Estate World to get started.